 100% summative coursework.
 Formative feedback is given throughout the course of the module in a variety of forms:

-• in lectures, workshops and seminars – the bi-weekly schedule enables frequent opportunities for tutor and peer feedback in small groups to complement more formal lectures;
+• in lectures, workshops and seminars –frequent opportunities for tutor and peer feedback in small groups to complement more formal lectures;

-• supervising tutors will provide feedback, normally in Enhancement Week 16, on the draft Literature Review, methodology and research design which students will have submitted in week 13;
+• supervising tutors will provide formative feedback on the draft Literature Review, methodology and research design

-• the above will be complemented by on-going, one-to-one feedback from supervising tutors (up to six hours) until the point of submission.
+• the above will be complemented by on-going, one-to-one feedback from supervising tutors (up to six hours) until the week before submission.